 we still make jewelry with our hands, hearts and minds.

 Joan Breakell joined the company when she married Jim in 1980.
 They outgrew a series of workshops as designs caught on.
 At one point, they worked out of their basement, but it became clear that wouldn't work for long.
-Today they design and produce their work with a group of talented and specially trained silversmiths in workshop in the heart of historic Newport.
+Today their work is carried on by a group of talented and specially trained silversmiths in the workshop in the heart of historic Newport.
 The skills they perfected in those early years are used every day to produce a rich collection of silver and gold designs inspired by nature and New England's storied maritime heritage.

 While we design and produce all of the jewelry in their Newport workshop, we also feature several other local designers' work with the maker's name noted.

 Many of our pieces use the lost wax casting method, a technique that has been in use for thousands of years.
 In this process an original carving is made in metal or hard wax.
 A rubber mold is made of the carving and molten wax is injected into the mold to make a perfect wax replica.
 These wax replicas are then arranged on a central was core to make a "tree" which is then immersed in a plaster-like material.
 The hardened plaster casing is heated over a long period at high temperatures until the wax inside vaporizes.
 What's left is a hollow plaster-like mold into which molten silver or gold is poured.
 Once the metal cools, the mold is broken open to release the metal piece.
 A new wax replica must be made for each piece we cast.

 While many of our designs are created in this way, others, like the Hammered Cuff and Married Metal Bracelets, our Baby Spoon and the Byzantine Chain Bracelet are cut, hammered, forged and formed entirely by hand.
 Every piece is carefully polished by hand-we never use plating or lacquer.